Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 ## Credits

 ### Code

+- The computerMove function was inspired from [this](https://www.youtube.com/watch?v=sNO5awLw9h0) Tic-Tac-Toe tutorial.

 - The Structure for this game was obtained from [Anna Peterson](https://medium.com/@annapeterson89) and her tutorial "[The World’s Most Empowering Tic-Tac-Toe JavaScript Tutorial](https://javascript.plainenglish.io/the-worlds-most-empowering-tic-tac-toe-javascript-tutorial-a889e4c20883)".